kruus/gen-dnn/doc/mainpage.md

 Developer Guide {#dev_guide}
 ============================

-Intel(R) Math Kernel Library for Deep Neural Networks (Intel(R) MKL-DNN) is an open-source performance library for deep learning applications.
+Deep Neural Network Library (DNNL) is an open-source performance library for deep learning applications.
 The library includes basic building blocks for neural networks optimized for Intel Architecture Processors and Intel Processor Graphics.
-Intel MKL-DNN is intended for deep learning applications and framework developers intersted in improving application performance on Intel CPUs and GPUs.
+DNNL is intended for deep learning applications and framework developers interested in improving application performance on Intel CPUs and GPUs.

 # Building and Linking